Gastritis refers to the irritation and inflammation or infection of the stomach lining.

 - The vomitus contains blood

-- The dog has a fever of over 103°F
+- Your dog has a fever of over 103°F

 Honey for Mild Gastritis in Dogs

 If your dog has a bout of mild acute gastritis, consider giving him Manuka honey.
 This honey has powerful antibacterial properties.
 Just add a teaspoon of the honey to the dog’s drinking water.
-Be sure to use Manuka honey with a UMF rating of at least 10 to be effective.
+Be sure to use Manuka honey with a UMF rating of at least 15 to be effective, such as this Pure New Zealand Manuka Honey – UMF 15+ Certified.